List of South Fremantle Football Club coaches

 There have been 43 coaches in the 116-year history of the South Fremantle Football Club, a West Australian Football League (WAFL) club.

-The longest serving coach is Clive Lewington who coached the club for 11 seasons, winning the premiership four times.
+Todd Curley is the longest serving coach, completing his tenth season in 2024 after winning the premiership in 2020.
+Clive Lewington coached the club for nine seasons, winning the premiership four times.
 John Todd (one premiership), Mal Brown (one premiership), John Dimmer (two premierships) and Joe Coates (two premierships) each coached the team in eight seasons.